keilmillerjr/helpers-module/readme.md

 // Convert 0/1 and Yes/No to Boolean
 toBool(x);

-// Seperate X and Y Resolutions
+// Seperate X and Y Resolutions From String
 // Example: if var = "640x480" and type = "height", splitRes will return an integer of 480 splitRes(var, type);

+// Reverse X and Y Resolutions Within String
+// Example: if var = "640x480", reverseRes will return an string of "480x640"
+reverseRes(var);

 // Set Properties On An Object setProperties(target, properties);